For over three decades, Specialized has had the same mantra: “Innovate or Die.”

 In this Specialized Turbo Vado review, we take a look at the brand’s flagship electric commuter and parse out what sets it apart from the competition.
 We test its hill climbing abilities, range and do our best to showcase why the Specialized name has become synonymous with innovation and really good e-bikes.

 Powered by a 250w mid drive motor and a 710Wh internally integrated (but removable) battery, the Turbo Vado 4.0 is a sturdy competitor in the high-end commuter category.
 The latest edition of the Turbo Vado has been reengineered with new geometry, a retooled motor and a new look.
 Best of all, that 250W motor is capable of Class 3 speeds — and boy is it quick.

-It’s an e-bike we’ve been itching to get our hands on, so let’s see how it performs in our tests.
+It’s an e-bike we’ve been itching to get our hands on – reputation alone warrants consideration for inclusion on our list of best electric bikes – but let’s get hands on and see how it performs in our tests before deciding that.